Coronavirus (COVID-19) information for legal services

 However, these are not normal times.
 Workspaces carry risk and the right safeguards and policies need to be in place before re-opening.

-In September 2020, the UK government announced new COVID-19 restrictions.
-For legal services this means:
+The UK government announced COVID-19 restrictions for workplaces in September 2020.
+For legal services, this means:

 - all law firms and organisations should allow their staff to work from home if they can do so effectively